Asian shares mostly higher as Biden inauguration approaches - WTMJ

 Coronavirus deaths are rising in nearly two-thirds of American states as a winter surge pushes the overall toll toward 400,000 amid warnings that a new, highly contagious variant is taking hold.

-Stock markets got off to a slow start for the week on Monday despite news that the Chinese economy grew 2.3% in 2020 after a sharp contraction early in the year.
+On Monday, stock markets got off to a slow start for the week despite news that the Chinese economy grew 2.3% in 2020 after a sharp contraction early in the year.
 That followed a retreat on Wall Street last week.

 Treasury yields have been climbing on expectations the U.S. government will borrow much more to pay for the additional stimulus proposed by President-elect Joe Biden, in addition to improved economic growth and higher inflation.
 The yield on the 10-year Treasury zoomed above 1% last week for the first time since last spring and briefly topped 1.18% this week.
 The yield on the 10-year Treasury was 1.11% on Tuesday.

-In other trading, benchmark U.S crude oil lost 1 cent to $52.41 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S crude oil lost 7 cents to $52.35 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up $1.20 to $52.42 per barrel on Monday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.